-Fife lays claim to Scotland's only three award-winning blue flag beaches and they really
+Fife lays claim to Scotland's only two award-winning blue flag beaches and they really

 Aberdour’s Silver Sands looks out to the islands of Inchmickery and Inchcolm and you can watch cricket being played on the sand at Elie Woodhaven (Ruby Bay).
 Burntisland is Fife’s other Blue Flag beach which is popular all year round.